Skip to content

 This systematic approach helps ensure thorough processing of trauma-related thoughts and beliefs.

-How long does Cognitive Processing Therapy (CPT) take?
+How long does Cognitive Processing Therapy (CPT) typically take?
+Is there any set structure?

 The standard Cognitive Processing Therapy (CPT) protocol consists of 12 sessions, typically delivered once or twice weekly.
 Each session lasts about 50–60 minutes.